MertGunduz/yiffy/README.md

 Adjust settings and configurations as per your preference:
 - `yiffy configuration and settings arguments`:
   - `--nsfw on/off`: Toggle NSFW (Not Safe for Work) and SFW (Safe For Work) content.
-  - `--wgen on/off`: Switch between WGEN (a specific setting or feature) and its alternatives.
+  - `--wgen on/off`: Switch between WGEN (a website building feature) for search.c and dfetch/fetch.c.

 The above documentation provides a comprehensive and clear guide to Yiffy, ensuring a seamless and enjoyable user experience.